brettinternet/brettinternet.github.io/content/ai-productivity/_index.md

 the critical thinking needed to determine what code should be written in the first place.

-Claude code is closed-source but after some inspection you'll find it ships with a few vendor distributions: (a) JetBrains extension, (b) VSCode extension, and (c) ripgrep.
+Claude Code is closed-source, but after some inspection, you'll find that it ships with a few bundled tools: a JetBrains extension, a VS Code extension, and ripgrep.

 {{< image src="claude-vendor.png" alt="claude distribution with vendor directory" caption="@anthropic/claude-code" >}}